TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 The `sample_std_dev` is calculated using the sample for data, but the formula used continues to be the population version (without Bessel's correction of the denominator).
-The t-statistic calculation has the virtue of not requiring knowledge of any population parameter.
+The t-statistic has the virtue of having a distribution that does not require knowledge of any population parameter (such as the mean or standard deviation).
 The t-distribution has a single parameter, called the degrees-of-freedom `df`.
 The degrees-of-freedom is the difference between the size of the sample `n` and the number of population parameters being estimated.
-Here, we are estimating the mean of a single population, so one population parameter is being estimated, so `df <- n - 1`.
+Here, we are estimating the mean of a single population, so one population parameter is being estimated, therefore `df <- n - 1`.
 Below we plot the 'standard' normal distribution `N(0, 1)` and t-distributions with various degrees-of-freedom for comparison:

 ```
 rm(list=ls())